bitwarden/passwordless-docs/src/guide/operations.md

     userId: "123"
 };

-// Make a HTTPS POST to `/register/token` with the UserId (using your ApiSecret)... var credentials = await fetch(apiurl + "/credentials/list", {
+// Make a HTTPS POST to `/register/token` with the UserId (using your API secret)... var credentials = await fetch(apiurl + "/credentials/list", {
     method: "POST",
     body: JSON.stringify(payload),